Karen Kopins

-Karen Kopins Shaw (born October 10, 1961) is a former American actress and former model.
+Karen Kopins Shaw (born October 10, 1961) is an American beauty pageant winner, former actress and former model.

 Early life

 Kopins was born on October 10, 1961.
 Kopins attended Ridgefield High School and graduated from Marymount College before moving to California to pursue an acting career.

 She was Miss Connecticut 1977, having entered the pageant as Miss Ridgefield.

 Career

 Kopins starred in films Fast Forward, Creator, Once Bitten, opposite Jim Carrey, and Jake Speed, and appeared in guest roles in various television shows, such as The A-Team and Riptide.
-During seasons 11 and 13 of Dallas, she played Kay Lloyd, a love interest of Bobby Ewing.
 She was cast as one of Charlie's Angels in the unaired spinoff Angels '88.
 Kopins had a small role in an episode of Amazing Stories, one of two directed by series creator Steven Spielberg.
+Other than one-off guest appearances, her only recurring role on a series was during seasons 11 and 13 of Dallas, playing Kay Lloyd, a love interest of Bobby Ewing.
+She also played Eugenia Weeks, a lesbian former beauty queen who befriends Suzanne on an episode of Designing Women.

 Personal life

-In 1990, Kopins married her high school sweetheart, Marc Shaw, with whom she has four children.
-The family resides in Redding, Connecticut.
+In 1990, Kopins married her high school sweetheart, property developer Marc Shaw, with whom she has four children.
+The family lived in Litchfield, Connecticut's Rye House, which is listed on the National Register of Historic Places, from 2000 to 2012.